-These Cheesy Brussels Sprouts with Bacon are roasted to perfection and dressed to impress in a delicious, garlicky parmesan cream sauce.
-It’s full of flavor and all the nutritional benefits that come with fresh veggies!
-Trust me, this is the perfect Brussels sprouts recipe to convert any naysayers.
+These creamy and cheesy Brussels Sprouts with Bacon are perfectly roasted and dressed to impress in a delicious, garlicky parmesan cream sauce.

-I discovered long ago that the humble Brussels sprout has the most delicious potential when cooking.
-Steamed, sautéed, roasted, you name it – when done right, they’re really one of the most versatile (not to mention healthy!) vegetables for just about any occasion that calls for an effortlessly impressive side dish.
+I discovered long ago that the humble Brussels sprout has the most delicious potential when correctly cooked.
+Steamed, sautéed, roasted – when done right, they’re really one of the most versatile vegetables for just about any occasion that calls for an impressive side dish.

-- Brussels Sprouts: Whole sprouts, washed & dried.
+- Brussels Sprouts: Whole sprouts, washed and dried.

 - Bacon: Thick slices that have been diced.
 Pancetta makes a great alternative!